 There are around 4-5 black pigs near my residential apartment and I used to wonder or rather worry about the dirty disease these dirty pigs might pass on to me one day.
 There was another worry, of my bike hitting them, of course by mistake, as they keep crossing the small road just before I hit my society gates.
 Naah...not afraid of the Blue Cross, but of the belief that if you hit your vehicle on a pig, its not a good omen and you HAVE to sell it (strictly followed in my community).
 And I don't want to sell my new bike so soon, it was a 50-50 investment made by me and my dad, well 30-70 to be honest ;) .

 One fine day, as I was reading my newspaper, while I was pooping, I read that a new flu has hit the Nation, called Swine Flu.
 I wondered if Swine was the name of a Virus that causes this flu.
-I immediately searched the dictionary I
+I immediately searched the dictionary I have in my mobile (I am still pooping) and found the meaning: formal or US pig.

-the loo, I flushed the pot as well as the thought about the new flu.
+After I was done in the loo, I flushed the pot as well as the thought about the new flu.

-has hit my City the worst.
+Three days later, in the same loo, with the same newspaper in hand (of course with that day's edition), I saw that the flu has hit my City the worst.
 There were images of people panicking, schools being shut (kids were the worst hit), hospitals being mobbed.
 Looking at them, I knew that something serious is going around me.
 I read more and found out the origin of this flu was Mexico and spreads like any other flu-fast and dangerous.
 The reason my city being the most hit was because of the cold climate here.

 News has spread like fire, as it always does in India and my office was no exception.
 There were people talking about the flu in the lobby, in the elevators, in the reception, in the cubicles, in the cafeteria, in the toilets...